 Mr. Qirngnuq (interpretation): Thank you, Mr. Chairman.
-This maybe a question or not.
-Since the beginning of implementation of Inuit Qaujimajatuqangit based on the plans up to Inuit Qaujimajatuqangit.
-I'm asking the question on this as it was I mentioned earlier.
-This is a start whether and language is one of the starters and it probably will make a difference on Inuit Qaujimajatuqangit team and here Inuit laws are also included here.
+This may be a question or not.
+Since the beginning of implementation of Inuit Qaujimajatuqangit based on the plans, I'm asking the question on this as it was mentioned earlier.
+This is a start and language is one of the starters and it probably will make a difference for the Inuit Qaujimajatuqangit Katimajiit and Inuit laws are also included here.

-Here in Nunavut government, when will we be start realizing Inuit laws being reflected?
-I ask this question because when you look at written and non-written policies yet they are basically the same when you understand both.

-When that...when will we realize that here in the House?
-It is impossible to say when, however you have expectations in my view.

-It is not so much of a question, it is more of a comments.
+When will we start realizing Inuit laws being reflected in the Government of Nunavut?
+I ask this question because when you look at written and nonwritten policies, they are basically the same when you understand both.
+When will we realize that here in the House?
+It is impossible to say when, but you have expectations, at least in my view.
+It is not so much of a question; it is more of a comment.
 Perhaps it will be discussed further or someone may have to add more to this point.
+Thank you, Mr. Chairman.
 Chairman: Just a comment.
 Minister Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
-The department of Culture and Heritage meetings and team have meetings and the Inuit Qaujimajatuqangit is the advisory ground and they deal with the government departments, and based on Inuit Qaujimajatuqangit they work in ways to work together in respect to recordings oral history.

-Perhaps for...and also provide support to centres and that these continue to be moved forward based on the directors given.
-Perhaps that does not answer the questions.
+(interpretation): Thank you, Mr. Chairman.
+The Department of Culture and Heritage meetings and team have meetings and the Inuit Qaujimajatuqangit is the advisory ground and they deal with the government departments, and based on Inuit Qaujimajatuqangit, they work in ways to work together in respect to recordings oral history and also provide support to centres and that these continue to be moved forward based on the directions given.
+Perhaps that does not answer the question.
 Thank you, Mr. Chairman.